LR20 Book Walk along Marion Tallgrass Trail - get your 20 minutes of reading and enjoy nature

 Though the stanchions are permanent, the book can be changed.
 Look for the book to be changed out 2 to 3 times a year to continue to bring families back to enjoy the trail and a new story multiple times over a year.
 The first book along the trail was titled The Hike, by Alison Farrell.

-If you have questions, please contact Diane Watson, Let's Read 20 coordinator.
+If you have questions, please contact Whittney Mahle, Let's Read 20 coordinator.